 According to data reported in the Washington Post, about 8.7 million Americans currently live overseas.
 If you’re already among their numbers or you’re considering becoming an expatriate, you will have tax considerations when you move to another country.
 This is especially true if you plan to work while you’re there.
-If you have debt with the IRS, your situation becomes even more complex.
-Expats and future expats who have tax debt should heed this information to avoid steep fees and penalties.
+If you have back taxes with the IRS, your situation becomes even more complex.
+Expats and future expats who have back taxes should heed this information to avoid steep fees and penalties.

 You must file an income tax return if you earned money during the tax year through wages, dividends, interest, rental income, and/or all other U.S. and non-U.S. sources.
 Self-employed individuals must file when they earn more than $400 in the tax year.

 If you’re not living in the U.S. on the tax deadline (usually on or around April 15), you get an automatic two-month filing extension.
 After the June filing date, however, you’ll be subject to penalties and interest if you didn’t file or pay your taxes on time.

 If you retire abroad, you can still receive U.S. Social Security payments for which you are eligible.
 In general, these payments are not taxable unless you have other income.

 When you earn foreign income, you may be eligible for certain tax credits.
 You must file your tax return to claim these credits, and you must qualify as an official expat.